Saturday 24 August 2024

 Tuesday 9 April 2024

-Deep Sky NGC #149: Total Solar Eclipse 2024
+#149: Total Solar Eclipse 2024

 It was a very successful trip to Ohio to view totality.
 We were able to experience 3' 40" of totality, an experience never to be forgotten.
 We braved horrendous traffic both ways, not getting home until 11:20 pm.
 We left home at 9:15 am that morning.
 We aimed for a small town (Tiffin), but on arrival it seemed to be nothing but a circus event, with preachers bellowing, people getting married, loud music blasting from a live band, and general overcrowding.
 So we returned north 10 miles to Wolf Creek Park, and found our paradise location for this important day.
 First some facts.
 The park was a medium sized picnic grounds, with a large open grassy area.
 We had a large picnic shelter for shade, but set up our Edmund Astroscan scope (4 1/4" mirror) in the open.
 We have a solar filter that fits over it at the front.
-Our latitude was 41 17' N, and the latitude was 83 10' west.
+Our latitude was 41 17' N, and the longitude was 83 10' west.
 We used three eyepieces giving 16x, 18x, and 25x.

 Our observing site at Wolf Creek Park, Ohio.
 Deb checks out sunspots.
 Our grey VW Golf in behind Deb.
 The scope is an old but trusty Astroscan from Edmund Scientific.